presidential-innovation-fellows/node-fdsh-client-lambda/README.md

 [`fdsh-client` Node package](https://www.npmjs.com/package/fdsh-client)
 that allows it to be executed by [AWS Lambda](https://aws.amazon.com/lambda/).

+TODO:
+* tests
+* local development test -- currently an uncommitted test.js w/ secrets in it (create some kind of .env system)
+* other tasks noted in the code

+Tips:
+* compile (`npm install`) on an AWS Linux EC2 instance before zipping for deployment, otherwise you may see runtime failures (too bad Lambda doesn't handle the npm install for us on its native architecture)
+*

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):